 SchoolTutoring Academy’s tutoring programs for Liberty students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Liberty District Curriculum Used in Our In-Home Tutoring Programs

 The curriculum at Liberty Independent School District is based on the Texas Essential Knowledge and Skills.
 This allows the school to develop lessons and materials that will allow the students to be prepared for the ever-changing global community and to reach their full potential.
 College and career readiness is also a central focus of the district as well.
 Regardless of the path they take into adulthood, students graduating from the district have the tools they need to be successful.
 The schools all share this common mission, to excite students intellectually and make them curious about the world around them.

 We currently cover the following Liberty-area school district: Liberty Independent School District.